Ireland

 Eryngium planum

-A perennial that finds its use in naturalistic steppe and gravel beds.
+A perennial that finds its place in naturalistic steppe and gravel beds.
 It attracts bees, bumblebees, and butterflies.
-It's floristically valuable for its flowers with striking bracts, which are also perfect for drying.
-The roots of some species were once candied as sweets in England and France and added to pastries and jellies.
-In herbal medicine, it was used, among other things, as an aphrodisiac, hence its folk name 'male fidelity'.
+It is floristically valuable for its flowers with striking bracts, which are also perfect for drying.
+The roots of some species were formerly eaten candied as sweets in England and France and added to pastries and jellies.
+In herbal medicine, it was used as an aphrodisiac, among other things, hence its folk name "male fidelity".

 Sold Out